Sunday, 16 August 2020

 copyrightcharleyjai

-This chapter of the fight, BLACK LIVES MATTER, is The One that will not end until Black people see the change we have needed to see as of 1619!
+This chapter of the fight, BLACK LIVES MATTER, is The One that will not end until Black and Brown people see the change we have needed to see since 1619!
 We are finally using our voices in a bold and unapologetically passionate way (no holding back, just like our ancestors) to speak on every injustice and we will keep speaking, shouting and pushing for our voices to be heard until we get results!

 Jim Crow's segregation laws had the objective of denying persons free from slavery any equal rights or access to the political system.
 Those laws have been abolished, it is now 2020, yet there remains among us too many who are religiously ignorant.
-They're about to get the most shocking wake up call of their lives because black people are NOT having it anymore.
-The unlawful killings of black people will STOP!!
+They're about to get the most shocking wake up call of their lives because Black and Brown people are NOT having it anymore.
+The unlawful killings of Black and Brown people will eventually STOP!!

 copyrightcharleyjai

-White racist people, read this slowly – black and brown people are not here to serve you in any sort of way and we were not birthed to be hunted for sport either!
+White racist people, read this slowly – Black and Brown people are not here to serve you in any sort of way and we were not birthed to be hunted for sport either!
 Your sudden realisations that you have been or are ignorant is not something we can support you with but, there, there now...
 Google is readily available to everybody!
-Get educated, elevate your consciousness, unlearn the conditioned thinking and behaviour that has caused you to despise Black people!
+Get educated, elevate your consciousness, unlearn the conditioned thinking and behaviour that has caused you to despise Black and Brown people!
 Change is hot on the heels of everyone.
 Don’t resist the revolution, get with the programme!!

-To White people who are genuinely in support of Black Lives - the most important things you can do to support us is to use your privilege to STAND IN THE WAY OF BRUTALITY and to open the doors to platforms where we can and will be heard.
+To White people who are genuinely in support of Black and Brown Lives - the most important things you can do to support us is to use your privilege to STAND IN THE WAY OF BRUTALITY and to open the doors to platforms where we can and will be heard, responsibly and respectfully.

 via Instagram